FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>Visualization of the bilinear interpolation (<a href="https://en.wikipedia.org/wiki/Bicubic_interpolation" target="_blank">Source</a>)</figcaption>
 </figure>

 How to keeps things smooth when upsampling is the field of "Reconstruction filters".
 By skipping intermediate upsampling steps we are performing a 2 × 2 sample bilinear reconstruction of very small pixels.
-As a result we get the bilinear filtering characteristic pyramid shaped hot spots.
-So upscaling matters!
+As a result we get the bilinear filtering characteristic pyramid shaped hot spots. ***How*** we upscale matters.

 ## Kawase Blur
 Now we get away from the classical blur approaches.
 It's the early 2000s and graphics programmer Masaki Kawase, today senior graphics programmer at Tokyo based company [Silicon Studio](https://www.siliconstudio.co.jp/), is programming the Xbox video game [DOUBLE-S.T.E.A.L](https://www.youtube.com/watch?v=JjR9VugWoHY), a game with vibrant post-processing effects.